tweag/nickel/doc/manual/typing.md

 ### Using statically typed code inside dynamically code

-Until now, we have written the statically typed `filter` examples where statically typed blocks included both the definition of `filter` and the call sites.
-More realistically, `filter` would be a typed library function (it is actually part of the standard library as `lists.filter`) while being likely to be called from dynamically typed configuration file.
-In this situation, the call site escape the typechecker.
+Until now, we have written the statically typed `filter` examples using statically typed blocks that enclosed both the definition of `filter` and the call sites.
+More realistically, `filter` would be a statically typed library function (it is actually part of the standard library as `lists.filter`) while being likely to be called from dynamically typed configuration files.
+In this situation, the call site escapes the typechecker.
 Thus, without an additional mechanism, static typing would only ensure that the implementation of `filter` doesn't violate the typing rules, but wouldn't prevent a ill-formed call from dynamically typed code.
-Thus, we haven't solved the main issue of delayed dynamic type errors presented in the introduction!
+At first sight, we haven't solved at all the main issue of delayed dynamic type errors that static typing was supposed to solve in the first place!
 Remember, the typical problem is the caller passing an value of the wrong type that eventually raises an error from within `filter`.

-Hopefully, Nickel has actually a good error reporting story in this situation.
+Hopefully, Nickel does have a mechanism to prevent this from happening and to provide good error reporting in this situation.
 Let us see by ourselves:

 ```nickel
 lists.filter (fun x => if x % 2 == 0 then x else null) [1,2,3,4,5,6]